HNXJ/IMQGEO/README.md

 ## Map parser GUI test GUI

-This application is for geological map/image decomposition for further applications.
+This application is for basic image decomposition

 @ 2019